preronamajumder/rag-microservice/README.md

 In a separate terminal run the ingest command to index and embed the document in Qdrant.

 Qdrant container needs to be up for this step.
-In a separate terminal create virtual environment:
 ```bash
 python ingest.py path/to/book.pdf --collection book_rag --qdrant-url http://localhost:6333
 ```